Quick reference guide

 Capital Gain Tax

-Capital gains realized by a resident/non-resident person due to the disposal of or the sale of unlisted shares will be subject to a capital gains tax at the rate of 22.5%.
+Capital gains realized by a resident/non-resident person due to the disposal or sale of unlisted shares will be subject to a capital gains tax at the rate of 22.5%.
 The capital gain is the difference between the sale price and the ownership cost of the share.
-The ownership cost may be determined based on different references, including the book, nominal and fair market value depending on the tax analysis/assessment given by the tax advisor.
+The ownership cost may be determined based on different references, including the book, nominal or fair market value depending on the tax analysis/assessment given by the tax advisor.

 Capital gains realized by a resident/non-resident person due to the disposal of, or the sale of, listed shares will be subject to a capital gains tax at the rate of 10%.